Menu

 • Registrations are confirmed only if payment is received before the registration deadline.

-• Only members and guests with confirmed registrations will be admitted to a program.
+• Only those with confirmed registrations will be admitted to a program.

 Members are our best means of recruiting new members.
 We encourage members to invite guests to our programs.